niledatabase/nile-js/packages/react/src/components/Metrics/README.md

 It is expected that the basic charts provided by this library will not meet the needs of every use case.
 For custom charts, the `useMetrics` hook can be used to request and format data, and then iterated on.

+Be sure to have a `metricName` on your filter.
+If you need to obtain more than one filter, pass `queryKey` to the hook to prevent a looping render in your app.

 ### Usage

 Assuming a metric is being produced of uptime 1 being up and 0 being down...